-While there are methods to control and monitor diabetes, there is still no cure to this day.
+While there are methods to control and monitor diabetes, there is still no cure available.
 According to Diabetes Australia “Diabetes is the epidemic of the 21st century and the biggest challenge confronting Australia’s health system.
 Around 1.7 million Australians have diabetes.
 This includes all types of diagnosed diabetes (1.2 million known and registered) as well as silent, undiagnosed type 2 diabetes (up to 500,000 estimated).”
-With so many people being diagnosed, knowing what to eat can quickly become a stressful ordeal, leading to many sufferers can feel lost when it comes to meal time.
+With an increasing number of people being diagnosed with diabetes, knowing what to eat can quickly become a stressful ordeal, with many sufferers feeling lost when it comes to meal time.

 Often one of the first food groups to be culled is fruit, since fruit is generally sweet, many people believe they should be avoided at all costs!
 Luckily, this isn’t the case, there are actually a great number of fruits that not only provide valuable nutrients, but also have little impact on blood sugar levels.

-Of course, some fruits are better than others when it comes to diabetes.
-Furthermore, careful attention must be paid to both the glycaemic index and the glycaemic load (GL) of different fruits as they deliver crucial data on how blood and insulin levels may be affected.
-Foods with a low glycaemic index (GI) are regarded to have a positive impact on blood glucose since they do not impact blood sugar in a significant manner.
-Generally, foods with a glycaemic index reading of 55 or less are known as low glycaemic.
-However, foods with a reading of 70 or more are regarded as high glycaemic index.
+Of course, some fruits are better than others when it comes to diabetes management.
+Furthermore, careful attention must be paid to both the glycaemic index (GI) and the glycaemic load (GL) of different fruits..
+Foods with a low glycaemic index are regarded to have a positive impact on blood glucose levels since they do not spike blood sugar levels as greatly as higher GI carbohydrates blood sugar in a significant manner.
+Generally, foods with a GI value of 55 or less are known as low glycaemic and foods with a GI value of 70 or more are regarded as high glycaemic index.
+Types of fruits diabetics should avoid are those with these higher GI levels.

 Not only are avocados delicious but they’re also an ideal fruit to consume for diabetics.
 Avocados are a very unique fruit in that they contain more fat and protein than they do carbohydrates, meaning their glycaemic index score is very low.
 In fact, according to a comprehensive table of glycaemic index and load in certain foods, published 2002, in the “American Journal of Clinical Nutrition” avocados weren’t even included!
 The journal concluded that a GI rating was not warranted for avocados, stating that they’re unlikely to have a major impact on blood glucose, even in large quantities.